WAYS YOU CAN HELP UKRAINIANS IN BERLIN

-Ways You Can Help Ukrainians In Berlin – We highlight the many ways you can help and support Ukrainians In Berlin, as well as others fleeing the war, including where to volunteer, how and what to donate be it cash or donations in kind, where to register as a host, and much more.
+We highlight the many ways you can help and support Ukrainians In Berlin, as well as others fleeing the war, including where to volunteer, how and what to donate (be it cash or donations in kind), where to register as a host, and much more.

-Stand with Ukraine and assist those affected by the war who are living in Berlin.
-The German capital is full of kind and generous people who are working tirelessly to help.
+Stand with Ukraine and against Russian oppression.
+Assist those affected by the war living in Berlin.
+The German capital is full of kind and generous people working tirelessly to help, and even though it’s almost six months into the war, they still urgently need your support.

 Bookmark this page, as we update it often.
 If you want to recommend a resource or report a broken link, email [email protected]